P-RajaRamesh/Text-to-Image-Generation/README.md

      "content 4"
  ]
 ```
-Import Note - there is a ```text_to_image_google_colab.ipynb``` file which you can run in google colab for faster image generation.
+Important Note - there is a ```text_to_image_google_colab.ipynb``` file which you can run in google colab for faster image generation.
 Before running select the runtime as T4 GPU.